 Here are some local favorite locations to go ice fishing in the Adirondacks:

 Great Sacandaga Lake, located in northeastern Fulton County, Great Sacandaga stretches 29 miles and is one of the largest lakes in the Adirondack Park.
 Here you’ll find bullhead, yellow perch, pickerel, and of course, walleye.
 Visit Great Sacandaga January-February for the Walleye Challenge, an annual fishing tournament to see who can bag the heaviest catch.

 Located in Franklin County, Tupper Lake is a hotspot for large northern pike, lake trout, and walleye.
 It’s no wonder this is considered to be an angler’s paradise!
 Nearby Lake Placid offers the perfect base for your visit offering a wide variety of recreation, dining, and shopping options

 Ready to try ice fishing out for yourself?
-To get the most out of your first ice fishing experience, we recommend hiring a local guide to walk you through safety guidelines, necessary equipment, and other licenses and regulations.
+To get the most out of your first ice fishing experience, check out our quick start ice fishing guide.

 If you’re looking to get into ice fishing long-term, there’s no better way to than by owning a piece of Adirondack lakefront property.
 Hit the ice whenever you feel like it, you never know when the fish may be biting!
 Contact Mike Black to inquire about one of our many pieces of Adirondack waterfront property for sale.